ABovsh/eveus_beta/README.md

     unit_of_measurement: "kWh"
     mode: slider      # Optional but recommended
     icon: mdi:car-battery
+    # This is the total usable capacity of your EV's battery (e.g., 80 kWh for Tesla Model 3 LR)
+    # Used to calculate accurate SOC percentages and remaining charging time
-    # Initial value should match your EV's battery capacity
+    # Should match the value in your EV's manual or settings

   ev_initial_soc:
     name: "Initial EV State of Charge"